usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 Service animals are trained to recognize and avoid hazards.
 However, most people with severe impairments of vision use the long cane as an aid to mobility.
 The two principal cane techniques are the touch technique, where the cane arcs from side to side and touches points outside both shoulders; and the diagonal technique, where the cane is held in a stationary position diagonally across the body with the cane tip touching or just above the ground at a point outside one shoulder and the handle or grip extending to a point outside the other shoulder.
 The touch technique is used primarily in uncontrolled areas, while the diagonal technique is used primarily in certain limited, controlled, and familiar environments.
 Cane users are often trained to use both techniques.

-Potential hazardous objects are noticed only if they fall within the detection range of canes (see <a href="91standards_figures/figA4.htm" title="Fig. A4">Fig. A4</a>).
+Potential hazardous objects are noticed only if they fall within the detection range of canes (see [Fig. A4](#figurea4)).
 Visually impaired people walking toward an object can detect an overhang if its lowest surface is not higher than 27 in (685 mm).
 When walking alongside protruding objects, they cannot detect overhangs.
 Since proper cane and service animal techniques keep people away from the edge of a path or from walls, a slight overhang of no more than 4 in (100 mm) is not hazardous.

+{% figure Figure A4 %}
+{% asset design-standards/fig_a4.gif alt="figure a4" %}
+{% figcaption %}
+<strong>Cane Technique.</strong> One figure shows the front view of a man walking with a white cane.
+The detectable area is shown as a cone-shaped marked by a dashed line that is horizontal at 27 inches (685 mm) high and with each end extending at an angle down to the floor.
+The cone shaped space is wider at the floor than at 27 inches (685 mm) high.
+No width is specified at the 27 inch (685 mm) height but it appears to be slightly wider than the width of the person using the cane.
+The width of the detectable area at the floor is 6 inches (150 mm) wider than at 27 inches (685 mm) on the right and 6 inches (150 mm) wider on the left of the person.
+This indicates the space used as the white cane is held and swept side-to-side.

+The second figure shows a top (plan) view of the way a person uses a white cane to sweep side-to-side as a person walks forward.
+The forward pace (right and left sweep of a cane) length is shown as between 36 to 60 inches (915 - 1525 mm) for each sweep cycle.
+{% endfigcaption %}
+{% endfigure %}

 ### A4.5 Ground and Floor Surfaces